Mattress and Bed Frame Noise Fixes That Work Fast

 - Tighten screws and bolts to stop the most common cause of bed frame noise.

-- Use padding to eliminate friction at contact points like metal or wooden joints.
+- Use padding to eliminate friction at metal or wooden joints.

-- Lubricate metal joints to prevent squeaks from metal bed frames.
+- Lubricate metal joints to prevent squeaks in metal frames.

-- Know when it’s time to replace an old frame or mattress entirely.
+- Know when it’s time to replace an old frame or mattress.

 Why Bed Noise Matters More Than You Think